 The Baltic Sea is a prime example of a shallow enclosed coastal sea where human development activities continue to have a major influence on ecology and sustainable use of coastal and marine ecosystems.
-The Baltic Sea, due to it is geographical characteristics, is one of the most vulnerable seas in the world.
-Recognising the adverse effects mentioned above has stimulated a search for improvements in development strategies, policies, institutional arrangements, laws and regulations, and human resource development as a means of achieving more sustainable and equitable forms of development.
+Due to its aeographical characteristics, the Baltic Sea is one of the most vulnerable seas in the World.
+Recognition of the adverse effects mentioned above has stimulated a search for improvements in development strategies, policies, institutional arrangements, laws and regulations, and human resource development as a means of achieving more sustainable and equitable forms of development.
 ICZM is one of the development planning and management tools widely adopted by the Baltic States in their search for more sustainable forms of development (Burbridge, 2004).
 The European Commission defines ICZM as "a dynamic, continuous and iterative process designed to promote sustainable management of coastal zones" (European Commission, 1999).
 The main aim of ICZM is to integrate in a sustainable manner the coastal protection, nature and resource conservation, as well as economic development.
 In addition, ICZM means the integration of objectives and visions, integration of instruments and strategies to reach these objectives, integration of stakeholders in policy-making, administration, science and local population, integration of sectors, branches and interests as well as spatial integration of land and sea (Schernewski, Schiewer, 2001).